Optimal Transformations of Muller Conditions: Conclusions

 \begin{proposition} Let $\F\subseteq \P( \Gamma)$ be a "Muller condition".
 The following conditions are equivalent: \begin{enumerate} \item $\F$ is "equivalent" to a "Streett condition". \item The family $\F$ is closed under union. \item $"T_\F"$ has "Streett shape". \end{enumerate}

 \end{proposition}

 \begin{proposition} Let $\F\subseteq \P( \Gamma)$ be a "Muller condition".
-The following conditions are equivalent: \begin{enumerate} \item $\F$ is "equivalent" to a "parity condition". \item The family $\F$ is closed under union and intersection. \item $"T_\F"$ has "parity shape". \end{enumerate} Moreover, if some of these conditions is verified, $\F$ is "equivalent" to a "$[1,\eta]$-parity condition" (resp. "$[0,\eta-1]$-parity condition") if and only if $\mheight("T_\F")\leq \eta $ and in case of equality $"T_\F"$ is \kl(Zielonka){odd} (resp. \kl(Zielonka){even}). \end{proposition}
+The following conditions are equivalent: \begin{enumerate} \item $\F$ is "equivalent" to a "parity condition". \item The family $\F$ and its complement are closed under union. \item $"T_\F"$ has "parity shape". \end{enumerate} Moreover, if some of these conditions is verified, $\F$ is "equivalent" to a "$[1,\eta]$-parity condition" (resp. "$[0,\eta-1]$-parity condition") if and only if $\mheight("T_\F")\leq \eta $ and in case of equality $"T_\F"$ is \kl(Zielonka){odd} (resp. \kl(Zielonka){even}). \end{proposition}

 \begin{corollary} A "Muller condition" $\F \subseteq \P(\GG)$ is equivalent to a parity condition if and only if it is equivalent to both Rabin and Streett conditions. \end{corollary}